Jupyter Notebooks in VS Code

 Select multiple code cells

 To select multiple cells, start with one cell in selected mode.
-If you want to select consecutive cells, hold down Shift and click the last cell you want to select.
-If you want to select any group of cells, hold down Ctrl and click the cells you'd like to add to your selection.
+A filled background indicates selected cells.
+To select consecutive cells, hold down the Shift key and click the last cell you want to select.
+To select any group of cells, hold down the Ctrl key and click the cells you'd like to add to your selection.

 Move a code cell

-Moving cells up or down within a notebook can be accomplished via dragging and dropping.
+You can move cells up or down within a notebook via dragging and dropping.
 For code cells, the drag and drop area is to the left of the cell editor as indicated below.
 For rendered Markdown cells, you may click anywhere to drag and drop cells.

 To move multiple cells, you can use the same drag and drop areas in any cell included in the selection.

-You can also use the keyboard shortcuts Alt+Arrow to move one or multiple selected cells.
+The keyboard shortcut Alt+Arrow also moves one or multiple selected cells.

 Delete a code cell